VincentToups/datascience-book/chapter2/start.md

 An overview of the tools we will use in the course.

-Think of this as a high level overview of the tools we will use in the class so that its not so overwhelming when we cover them in detail.
+Think of this as a high-level overview of the tools we will use in the class so that it's not so overwhelming when we cover them in detail.

 Technical Tools
 ---------------